Farida Elashmawy, on how she impressed her colleagues on her first day on the job

 I also liked having one class a month so you can really concentrate on one subject in depth.

-How does The Global American University, Schiller help any student to succeed in any industry?
+How does Schiller International University, Schiller help any student to succeed in any industry?

 Schiller will remain a part of my success in life.
 Our professors make sure we understand everything before letting us proceed to the next chapter.
 When I worked at the hotel, my colleagues and boss, although they didn’t know the university, they knew there was this person who had come from a place that had taught her all the practicalities of the hospitality industry and that didn’t need any further training.
 So I was a big asset for the hotel and that was thanks to Schiller and the professors.